websemantics/builder-extension/README.md

 +-------------------+-----------------------------------------------------------------------+---+
 ```

-Notice how each template has one star only! :/ Well, you can change that by liking these repos on [github](https://github.com/pyrocms-templates) :)
+Notice how each template has one star only! :/ Well, you can change that by liking these repos [here](https://github.com/pyrocms-templates) :)

 ## Clear Cache